The flu stops with you

 How can I prevent the flu?

 Getting a flu shot each year is the best way to prevent the flu.
-You can also avoid the flu (and other bugs, too) by taking these simple steps:
+You can also avoid the flu (and other bugs) by taking these simple steps:

 Protect yourself by practicing good health habits, too, like: